jesskelsall/jessrising.com/content/blog/2022-12-26-evidently-i-started-a-blog.md

 ## Programmer Preamble

-Unfortunately as a web developer, I'm mentally unable to pick the simplest off-the-shelf product, and instead trudged into the world of dark-mode IDEs, package dependencies, and scouring StackOverflow while scratching ones' head.
+Unfortunately, as a web developer, I'm mentally unable to pick the simplest off-the-shelf product, and instead trudged into the world of dark-mode IDEs, package dependencies, and scouring StackOverflow while scratching ones' head.
 This won't be a labour of love.
 It won't be esoteric, bleeding-edge, feature-laden, or even pretty; it will be as simple as it needs to be to serve its purpose, and most importantly it will exist in some form, now, rather than exist only in an ill-fated pipeline of half-ideas and unrealised aspirations.
 Getting this up and running is a victory, no matter its form.

-So let's embrace the minimalism.
+So, let's embrace the minimalism.
 The first version won't have any CSS.
 I'm using libraries that I'm familiar with.
 If there's an error, it won't be handled.
 All of that can come later, if I want to invest my energy further.
 It wouldn't be my first repository to abruptly stop receiving commits.

 ## Why Blog?